 There is always work to be done in the gardens and the animals need daily attention.
 We’re slowly extending the area of cultivated land and there are normally various ad-hoc projects on the go.
 If you have relevant experience Jeroen is always pleased to have help with building work as he continues with the renovations and slowly improves our facilities.
 We don’t expect our volunteers to do anything that we wouldn’t do ourselves and we do try and offer you work that suits your preferences (within the boundaries of the work that’s available, obviously).

 Volunteers normally work from breakfast through until lunchtime, with the afternoons free for exploring or relaxing once the communal household tasks are completed.
 The needs of the project may dictate an alternative schedule though.
 In the summer it’s important to schedule work for the cooler parts of the day so expect early starts and possible evening sessions too, for instance, and during grape or olive harvests you’ll probably be asked to work full days and take compensatory time off later.
 Work continues seven days a week so we do not have specific days off.
 It’s important to point out that we work whatever the weather.

 We speak English at home but we can also speak Portuguese, and Jeroen speaks Dutch and German.

 There is no maximum length of time that volunteers can stay with us but we do request that you stay for at least two weeks.
 We’ve hosted approaching 1000 visitors now, and we feel that the ones who have gained most from the experience have been those who have stayed for at least a month.

-During summer 2017 we are offering Summer Internships for those who are able to commit to the whole summer period.
+During the summers we occasionally offer Summer Internships for those who are able to commit to the whole summer period.